Eugenech1988/games-app/README.md

 # RAWG simple app

-To launch this app for the beginning install all dependencies: npm install or yarn.
+To launch this app for the beginning install all dependencies:
+PNPM install or YARN.

-After this launch npm run dev or launch yarn dev
+After this launch PNPM run dev or launch YARN dev

 Decisions were maid
 -